Ivory Tower (2010 film): Production

-Ivory Tower was filmed in Toronto and was filmed over 13 days.
-It was co-written by Gonzales and Celine Sciamma, was directed by Adam Traynor and produced by Nicolas Kazarnia.
+Ivory Tower was filmed in Toronto over 13 days.
+It was co-written by Gonzales and Celine Sciamma, directed by Adam Traynor and produced by Nicolas Kazarnia.

 Music

 The Ivory Tower soundtrack was produced on September 14 by Boys Noize & Chilly Gonzales.
 The album features guest vocals by Feist, Katie Moore, Lisa Ababsa and Matthew Flowers.
 The soundtrack sounds more like an album because it was recorded before filming started.
 Therefore, the filming of the Ivory Tower was arranged around the album.
 The album put out a single called “Never Stop”, which was also produced by Boys Noize.